 Are you looking for more bang for your buck?
-If you’re not a risk taker and would rather take a conservative approach when it comes to your money, a term deposit might just be your answer to a safe and secure way of earning more money on your savings.
+If you’re not a risk taker and would rather take a conservative approach when it comes to your money, a term deposit might just be your answer.

 With your money locked away for a set period of time at a fixed interest rate, a term deposit will allow your savings to grow without lifting a finger.
 A term deposit works especially well for those who often dip into their savings.
 It’s hands off until the term has ended!
 Let’s take a look at all the things you need to know when choosing a term deposit.

 This pages is about personal term deposits, head over to our business banking section if you're after business deposits.

 Term refers to the duration of the investment.
 There are two main types of term deposits that banks offer –1.
 Short-term and 2.
 Long-term.
 Take the time to consider your financial goals and this will help you decide which term is best for you.
 For example, are you looking to purchase a car sometime in the next 12 months or are you planning an overseas holiday?